-All staff and pupils will be eligible for testing should they have symptoms of Coronavirus and this will be strongly advised.
+All staff and pupils will be eligible for PCR testing should they have symptoms of Coronavirus or a lateral flow test has come back positive.
 If negative they can return to the setting and fellow household members can end self-isolation.
-However, this is only if
+However, this is only if;